Skip to main content

 Biographical / Historical

-Jerald Tunheim, except for two years in the late 1980s when he was Dean of the School of Mathematical Sciences and Technology at Eastern Washington University, Tunheim has spent his higher education career in South Dakota, beginning as an undergraduate student at South Dakota State University in 1958.
-He holds a bachelor’s degree in engineering physics and a M.S. in physics, both from SDSU.
-After receiving his doctorate in physics at Oklahoma State, he returned to SDSU to teach physics and ended his tenure there 17 years later as Professor and head of the Physics Department.
+Jerald Tunheim spent most of his higher education career in South Dakota, beginning as an undergraduate student at South Dakota State University in 1958.
+He earned a bachelor’s degree in engineering physics and a M.S. in physics, both from SDSU.
+After receiving his doctorate in physics at Oklahoma State, he returned to SDSU to teach physics and ended his tenure 17 years later as Professor and head of the Physics Department.
+For two years in the late 1980s, he was Dean of the School of Mathematical Sciences and Technology at Eastern Washington University

-During his tenure as Dakota State’s President, the University saw a 236 percent increase in enrollment.
+During his tenure as president, Dakota State saw a 236 percent increase in enrollment.
 The number of declared computer majors on campus grew from 109 to 973 students.
-Computer-related majors soon accounted for about one-half of Dakota State’s degree-seeking students during his tenure.
+Computer-related majors accounted for about one-half of degree-seeking students during Tunheim's tenure.

 Extent